JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7921 days**.

-And here is a just a random fact -  **The peanut is not a nut, it is actually a legume**.
+And here is a just a random fact -  **Throughout the South, peanuts were known as "Monkey Nuts," and "Goober peas," before the civil war**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)